Faculty and Academic Staff

 Professor Marcia Stefanick, PhD

-MARILYN WINKLEBY, PhD, is a professor of medicine, emerita at the Stanford Prevention Prevention Research Center.
-She received her undergraduate and master's degrees in social science and clinical psychology from California State University, Sacramento, and earned her master's degree in public health and PhD in epidemiology from the UC Berkeley School of Public Health.
-Since then, Dr. Winkleby has combined epidemiologic study with intervention research to shed light on the ways in which social factors impact health.
+MARILYN WINKLEBY, PhD, is a professor of medicine, emerita at the Stanford Prevention Research Center.
+She received her undergraduate and master’s degrees in social science and clinical psychology from California State University, Sacramento, and earned her master’s degree in public health and PhD in epidemiology from UC Berkeley’s School of Public Health.
+She joined SPRC in 1988 and since then her research and teaching have combined epidemiologic study with intervention research to further the understanding of the social determinants of health.

 Senior Research Scientists